FACILITIES & Accomodations

 Because the village of Johnson is located in a valley, cell phone coverage can be unreliable.
 Some providers, including AT&T and Verizon, have widespread coverage, while others carriers have more limited access.
 Overall, service is improving in our area, but there are still many places in our region with no cell phone coverage at all.

 For outgoing calls, public phones are available in each studio building and beside the lift on the Red Mill’s first floor.
 Follow the posted instructions to access an outside line.
 Local calls are free, but a calling card or credit card is needed for long distance calls.
-Phone cards are available at Jolly's Shell Station and Johnson’s Sterling Market.
+Phone cards are available at Johnson’s Sterling Market, located on Main Street.
 Please do not receive incoming calls on the studio phones, since the artists in the studios closest to the phone must then answer them.
 VSC office phones are only available to residents in emergencies.
 Most calls within Vermont are long distance (i.e. Burlington).
 A wheelchair-accessible phone is available in the Kahn Gym.

 Our office will take phone messages for residents during business hours.
 On evenings and weekends, an answering machine receives messages.
 All phone messages, faxes, and emails are put in the dining hall mailbox.
 Please be sure to check this regularly for any messages.
 The answering machine also lists emergency numbers if you must be reached in an emergency.

 A Canon ImageRUNNER color printer/copier is available for resident use in the Red Mill Lounge.
 Residents can access the lounge printer 24 hours a day to print tabloid, legal, or letter size sheets.

 We also have an Epson Stylus Pro 9800 available to residents who wish to create large format digital prints.
 The Epson can print 44” wide by up to 100 feet long.
 We use only four kinds of paper with this printer, and access is by appointment only.
 For prices and paper information, please contact us shortly before your residency.